loosolab/UROPA/docs_rst/uropa-example.rst

 | …          |          |            |             |            |             |         |            |             |             |             |          |                  |               |               |           |       |
 +------------+----------+------------+-------------+------------+-------------+---------+------------+-------------+-------------+-------------+----------+------------------+---------------+---------------+-----------+-------+

-**Table 6.2:** Result table AllHits for H3K4me1 peak 21044, annotated for two genes.
+**Table 6.2:** Result table allhits for H3K4me1 peak 21044, annotated for two genes.
 The query 0 represents default direction(``"direction":"any_direction"``).
 The second query represents an annotation with specified direction.
 Within query 1 only annotations upstream of the feature are allowed.

 The peak 21044 displayed in Figure 2 would be annotated for both genes as displayed in Table 2.
 For query 0 the final hit for this peak is gene *ATAD3C* due to the smaller distance.
 However, the annotation for gene *ATAD3B* might be more suitable, because H3K4me1 is known to flank enhancers which are located upstream of genes.
 This annotation behaviour is reached with query 1.
 In this case the annotation for the downstream located feature is no longer valid.